 The APCERT will put in place mechanisms for information sharing among its members, including:

-- 1. an Early Warning System to facilitate fast and efficient information sharing among APCERT members; - 2. a mechanism to share information on cyber threats in the Asia Pacific region; and - 3. cyber security and incident response workshops and seminars.
+- an Early Warning System to facilitate fast and efficient information sharing among APCERT members; - ii. a mechanism to share information on cyber threats within the Asia Pacific region; and iii. cyber security and incident response workshops and seminars.